-In a collision, you and your passengers can suffer much greater injuries if you are not properly buckled up.
+- Supplemental Side Air Bag Inflatable Curtain (SABIC) and Seat-Mounted Side Air Bags (SAB) also need room to inflate.
+Do not lean against the door or window.
+Sit upright in the center of the seat. - In an accident, you and your passengers can suffer much greater injuries if you are not properly buckled up.
 You can strike the interior of your vehicle or other passengers, or you can be thrown out of the vehicle.
 Always be sure you and others in your vehicle are buckled up properly.

 Buckle up even though you are an excellent driver, even on short trips.
-Someone on the road may be a poor driver and cause a collision that includes you.
+Someone on the road may be a poor driver and cause an accident that includes you.
 This can happen far away from home or on your own street.

-Research has shown that seat belts save lives, and they can reduce the seriousness of injuries in a collision.
+Research has shown that seat belts save lives, and they can reduce the seriousness of injuries in an accident.
 Some of the worst injuries happen when people are thrown from the vehicle.
 Seat belts reduce the possibility of ejection and the risk of injury caused by striking the inside of the vehicle.
 Everyone in a motor vehicle should be belted at all times.